Frankish language: Franconian languages

-Influence on Old French and Middle English
+Influence on Old French and Middle Latin

-Most French words of Germanic origin came from Frankish, often replacing the Latin word which would have been used.
+Most French words of Germanic origin came from Frankish often replacing the Latin word which would have been used.
 It is estimated that modern French took approximately 1000 stem words from Old Franconian.
-Many of these words were concerned with agriculture (e.g. jardin 'garden'), war (e.g. guerre 'war') or social organization (e.g. baron 'baron').
-Old Franconian has introduced the modern French word for the nation, France (Francia), meaning 'land of the Franks'.
-According to one hypothesis, the name for the Paris region, Île-de-France, was also given by the Franks.
+Many of these words were concerned with agriculture (e.g. jardin "garden"), war (e.g. guerre "war") or social organization (e.g. baron "baron").
+Old Franconian has introduced the modern French word for the nation, France (Francia), meaning "land of the Franks".
+The hypothesis by which the name for the Paris region, Île-de-France was also given by the Franks based on the reinterpretation of PG *lutilaz 'small' is phonetically implossible since the ninth-century Pariser Gespräche clearly indicates luzzil glossed paru[um] 'small' as the local pronunciation.

-The influence of Franconian on French is decisive for the birth of the early langues d'oïl compared to the other Romance languages, that appeared later such as Occitan, Romanian, Portuguese, Spanish, Italian, etc., because its influence was greater than the respective influence of Visigothic and Lombardic (both Germanic languages) on both Occitan and the Ibero-Romance languages, and Italian.
+The influence of Franconian on French is decisive for the birth of the early Langue d'oïl compared to the other Romance languages, that appeared later such as Langue d'oc, Romanian, Portuguese and Catalan, Italian, etc., because its influence was greater than the respective influence of Visigothic and Lombardic (both Germanic languages) on the langue d'oc, the Romance languages of Iberia, and Italian.
 Not all of these loanwords have been retained in modern French.
 French has also passed on words of Franconian origin to other Romance languages, and to English.

-Old Franconian has also left many etyma in the different northern langues d'oïl such as Burgundian, Champenois, Lorrain, Northern Norman, Picard and Walloon, more than in Standard French, and not always the same ones.
+Old Franconian has also left many etyma in the different Northern Langues d'oïls such as Picard, Champenois, Bas-Lorrain and Walloon, more than in Common French, and not always the same ones.

-Below is a non-exhaustive list of French words of Frankish origin.
+See below a non-exhaustive list of French words of Frankish origin.
 An asterisk prefixing a term indicates a reconstructed form of the Frankish word.
-Most Franconian words with the phoneme w changed it to gu when entering Old French and other Romance languages; however, the northern langues d'oil such as Picard, Northern Norman, Walloon, Burgundian, Champenois and Lorrain retained the /w/ or turned it into /v/.
-Perhaps the best known example is the Franconian *werra ('war' < Old Northern French werre, compare Old High German werre 'quarrel'), which entered modern French as guerre and guerra in Italian, Occitan, Catalan, Spanish and Portuguese.
-Other examples include gant ('gauntlet', from *want) and garder ('to guard', from *wardōn).
+Most Franconian words with the phoneme w changed it to gu when entering Old French and other Romance languages; however, the northern langue d'oïl dialects such as Picard, Northern Norman, Walloon, Burgundian, Champenois and Bas-Lorrain retained the [w] or turned it into [v].
+Perhaps the best known example is the Franconian *werra ("war" < Old Northern French werre, compare Old High German werre "quarrel"), which entered modern French as guerre and guerra in Italian, Occitan, Catalan, Spanish and Portuguese.
+Other examples include "gant" ("gauntlet", from *want) and "garder" ("to guard", from *wardōn).
 Franconian words starting with s before another consonant developed it into es- (e.g. Franconian skirm and Old French escremie > Old Italian scrimia > Modern French escrime).